outlaw777/outlaw777/README.md

 Experienced professional with a proven track record in designing, implementing, and managing robust security architectures.
 Skilled in conducting thorough risk assessments and developing effective strategies to mitigate potential threats.
-CompTIA Security+, CompTIA CySA+ certification, and Microsoft Certified: Azure Fundamentals.
+CompTIA Security+, CompTIA CySA+ certifications, and Microsoft Certified: Azure Fundamentals.
 I'm interested in technology and dedicated to solving complex problems.

 ## Objective